#829: 2023.01.22 [john f. barber]

-You are listening to the second episode of CENSE bimonthly mixtapes series.
+You are listening to the fourth episode of CENSE bimonthly mixtapes series.
 CENSE – Central European Network for Sonic Ecologies – is a decentralised organisation, gathering artists, educators, writers and researchers, whose aim is to gather and interconnect the community behind the field of acoustic ecology.
 Members are united by the determination to develop a strategy allowing an impact on the current situation dealing with sound and environment.
-This episode focuses on one of the four basic elements – Water.
+This is the second episode focusing on one of the four basic elements.
+This episode: Earth.

 Symptoms of Evidence mixtape series is focused on bringing the field of acoustic ecology closer to the local listeners and interested individuals, introducing field-recordings as a sonic tool for examining our sound environment and enabling us to gain a deeper knowledge on the consequences of environmental processes, together with possible solutions retrieval. further info on the network can be found on the webpage https://cense.earth/.